codeobservability/analyzer-action/README.md

 - name: Checkout repository
   uses: actions/checkout@v3
   with:
-    fetch-depth: 0 # This is a required field for CodeGuru
+    fetch-depth: 0 # This is a required field for Code Observability Analyzer
 ```

 **Step 2: Add Code Observability Analyzer Action**